 Planning Your Visit

 KOPE Steak House is located at Rruga e Bogdanëve 52 in Tirana.
 Given the venue's position on a residential rather than tourist-facing street, first-time visitors should confirm directions in advance, as the address sits outside the main central grid that most Tirana visitors navigate instinctively.
 Booking ahead is advisable, particularly on weekend evenings when Tirana's dining public tends to concentrate restaurant visits.
-Current hours, pricing, and reservation options are leading confirmed directly with the venue, as no online booking infrastructure or published menu data is available through this record.
+Current hours and booking details should be confirmed directly with the venue.

 The Minimal Set